ricoping/ricoping-ML/README.md

 - bs4
 - requests

-You need to get *clusters.py* from https://github.com/arthur-e/Programming-Collective-Intelligence/tree/master/chapter3 and need to change *readfile* function to:
+You also need to get *clusters.py* from https://github.com/arthur-e/Programming-Collective-Intelligence/tree/master/chapter3 and need to change *readfile* function to:

 ~~~
 def readfile(filename):